ELjayMedia/newsonafrica/README.md

 2. **Output Directory**: `.next`
 3. **Environment Variables**: Set all required variables in Vercel dashboard

+Automated deployments are handled via the [`deploy.yml`](.github/workflows/deploy.yml) GitHub Action.
+It installs dependencies with pnpm, runs lint checks, and then deploys to Vercel.

 ### Export for Capacitor

 Use the `export-capacitor.sh` script to build the Next.js site and copy the